 - Automatic: If you turn on automatic alerts, the system reports alarms for all event sources that go above or below their normal baselines by the required amount.
 You can specify the over / under percentage on the Settings Tab.

-- Manual: The system alerts whenever an event source exceeds the thresholds in the policy for the associated groups.
+- Manual: The system sends an alert whenever an event source exceeds the thresholds in the policy for the associated groups.

 - Alarms appear on the UI, in the Alarms Tab.

 To receive manual notifications (through email, SNMP or Syslog):

 - Specify a policy for an event source group.

 - Set a high or low (or both) threshold.

 - Enable the policy.

 To receive automatic (baseline) notifications: